abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![The identity element of the color-mixing monoid](balls_identity.svg)

 As you probably remember from the last chapter, functional composition is also associative and it also contains an identity element, so you might start suspecting that it forms a monoid in some way.
-This is indeed the case, but with one caveat.
+This is indeed the case, but with one caveat, for which we will talk about later.

 Basic monoids
 ===